tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 network devices using several mechanisms, including protocols such as NETCONF or RESTCONF, or exchanging it using a suitable routing protocol that network devices participate in (such as IGP(s) or BGP).
-The extensions to enable specific protocols to carry a NRP Policy definition will be described in separate documents.
+The extensions to enable specific protocols to carry an NRP Policy definition will be described in separate documents.

 ### Network Resource Partition Data Plane Selector {#SliceSelector}